 Savitskaya, Svetlana (1948–)

-Soviet cosmonaut; the second woman to orbit the Earth and
+Svetlana Savitskaya is a retired Soviet cosmonaut, the second woman to orbit the Earth, and

 the first to go on a space walk.
 She spent a total of over 19 days in space.

 The daughter of a World War II flying ace, who was also Deputy Commander

 of the Soviet Air Defenses and a two-time Hero of the Soviet Union, Savitskaya

 was refused entry to pilot school at age 16 but continued parachuting and

 by her 17th birthday had made 450 jumps.
 The following year, she entered

 the Moscow Aviation Institute (MAI) and in 1970 won the world aerobatics

 competition in Hullavington as a member of the Soviet National Aerobatics